Adaptive Probability Flow Residual Minimization for High-Dimensional Fokker-Planck Equations: Adaptive training for probability flow ODE-based residual

-To address this, we adopt a generative adaptive sampling strategy, which has been proven effective in improving the training efficiency of deep density estimators for steady-state FP equations \cite{ADDA-KR}.
-The main idea is to leverage the generative nature of the learned CNF $\bm u_\theta(\bm x,t)$ itself to produce collocation points that track the evolving probability mass.
-By evaluating the residual $\mathcal{R}(\bm x, t; \theta)$ on samples generated by the current model, we ensure that the physical constraints are enforced exactly where the probability mass is concentrated---on the support of the distribution.
-The adaptive sampling-based loss takes the form:
+To obtain an effective loss function $\mathcal{L}(\theta)$ (see \eqref{eq:loss}), it is crucial to properly set the sampling distribution $\mathcal{D}$ for the spatio-temporal collocation points $(\bm x,t)$.
+Uniform collocation points can land in regions where both the probability mass and the gradients are vanishingly small \cite{das-pinn, gao2023failure}.
+Following \cite{ADDA-KR}, generative adaptive sampling strategies are adopted in this work.
+The main idea of these adaptive sampling methods is to leverage the generative nature of the learned flow-based model itself to produce collocation points that track the evolving probability mass.
+By evaluating the residual $\mathcal{R}(\bm x, t; \theta)$ on the collocation points generated by the current model, the physical constraints are enforced exactly where the probability mass is concentrated.